cdransf/cd-11ty/src/posts/2022/apple-centric-digital-privacy-tools.md

 - [Mullvad](https://mullvad.net/en/): an open source, commercial VPN based in Sweden, Mullvad offers both WireGuard and OpenVPN support.
 - [Mozilla](https://www.mozilla.org/en-US/products/vpn/): offered by the non-profit Mozilla Foundation, this is another compelling offering from an organization with a track record of fighting for the open web and preserving user privacy.

-For now I've scoped this post to platforms and tools that are central to maintaining your online privacy.
+For now, I've scoped this post to platforms and tools that are central to maintaining your online privacy.
 But, with that said, each app you use should be examined to determine if and how it fits with your approach towards privacy.

-Everything you use is going to glean data from your interactions with it and it's worth considering that tool's stance on privacy, tracking and monetization before investing your time and data into using it.
+Everything you use is going to glean data from your interactions with it, and it's worth considering that tool's stance on privacy, tracking and monetization before investing your time and data into using it.

 **Other resources**